mvngu/haskyll/_tabs/data_list.md

 Another detail to note about all the above lists is the type of the elements.
-The empty list `[]` has no elements; it does not make sense to talk about the type of its element.
+The empty list `[]` has no elements; it does not make sense to talk about the type of its elements.
 Other lists shown above are non-empty.
 Here is the crucial
 point: all elements of each list have the same type.
 The list `[1, 2]` is valid because all elements have the same type.
 Haskell will throw a tantrum at a list such as `[1, '2']` because you are mixing different types.